Edward McEllister

 Edward McEllister (c.
 1809 – 12 May 1866) was a politician in the early days of the Colony of South Australia.

 History

-McEllister emigrated from Ireland, perhaps Tipperary arriving in December 1839 aboard Delhi and served as a mounted policeman stationed for a time at Port Lincoln, then some time before 1845 took up business in Rundle Street, Adelaide, which proved lucrative, and he retired in 1850.
+McEllister emigrated from Ireland, perhaps County Tipperary arriving in December 1839 aboard Delhi and served as a mounted policeman stationed for a time at Port Lincoln, then some time before 1845 took up business in Rundle Street, Adelaide, which proved lucrative, and he retired in 1850.

 McEllister was a member of the Legislative Assembly for the district of Yatala from March 1860 to November 1862.
 He failed to be re-elected due to his support for compulsory Bible studies in State schools.
 He served in the Legislative Council from 1865 until his death the following year.
 He was survived by a widow, two sons and a daughter.

 Family

 McEllister married Mary Sheridan (c.
 1811 – 23 July 1893); they had three surviving children: